-On the ultimate list of places a human being does not want to be in — above even “third world music festival port-a-potty” and “a fire” — is “a shark’s mouth.”
+On the ultimate list of places a human being does not want to be in — above even “a music festival port-a-potty on the third day of a humid weekend” and “a fire” — is “a shark’s mouth.”

 And really, even being near a shark’s mouth isn’t great, because that prehistoric, bone knife filled hole will happily come to you if it feels so inclined.
 Nature has a generally inconsiderate set of priorities.

 Granted, shark attacks and shark bites tend to be rare, statistically speaking.
 Sharks don’t attack humans very often.
 However, it’s reasonably safe to assume those rates skyrocket when somebody decides to stick their hand in a shark’s mouth.

 So, then, this Australian lady’s decision to wave her dumb, meaty paw near the terrifying death hole of an ancient, black-eyed sea beast born only to kill and consume, seems exceptionally questionable.

 Here’s a video of the incident, which happened off the coast of Western Australia, courtesy of ABC News.

 If this woman had been alive during the Neolithic Period instead of present day she’d probably end up being ripped to pieces by a bear because she tried to hug it while out foraging for berries.